alexsantosquispe/tic-tac-toe/README.md

 ### Core Gameplay

 - **Turn-based play**: X starts, then O; only empty squares can be selected
-- **Win detection**: Rows, columns, diagonals; winning squares are highlighted
+- **Win detection**: Rows, columns, and diagonals.
+Winning squares are highlighted
 - **Draw detection**: Disables the board and shows "Draw!" when no moves remain
 - **Reset functionality**: Start a new game at any time with smooth animations
-- **Settings button**: The settings icon button shows a modal, where the player can select a playing mode: single player(vs CP) and two players
+- **Settings button**: The settings icon button shows a modal, where the player can select a playing mode and levels of difficulty

 ### User Experience